cosmos/ibc/spec/ics-003-connection-semantics/README.md

 ### Sub-protocols

-This ICS defines two sub-protocols: opening handshake and closing handshake.
+This ICS defines the opening handshake subprotocol.
+Once opened, connections cannot be closed and identifiers cannot be reallocated (this prevents packet replay or authorisation confusion).

-Header tracking and closing-by-misbehaviour are defined in [ICS 2](../ics-002-client-semantics).
+Header tracking and misbehaviour detection are defined in [ICS 2](../ics-002-client-semantics).

 ![State Machine Diagram](state.png)